reserved space

 This is a selection of some Buddhist communities, including places where Buddhists meet to practise, perhaps on retreat.

-Nalanda Buddhist Center of Brazil is a study and practice centre, whose inspiration comes from the forest tradition of the Theravaada School, though also maintaining a firm belief in the fundamental unity of the three ways: the Path of the Elders, the Great Vehicle and the Diamond Vehicle.
+Nalanda Buddhist Community of Brazil is a study and practice centre, whose inspiration comes from the forest tradition of the Theravaada School, though also maintaining a firm belief in the fundamental unity of the three ways: the Path of the Elders, the Great Vehicle and the Diamond Vehicle.

 Heartland Sangha - a non-sectarian American Buddhist sangha whose members are from several traditions, with special interest in the teachings developed by the Ven.
 Rev. Gyomay Kubose.